All Episodes

 joe rogan

-Trevor Burrus Was Nixon being berated by the press?
+Was Nixon being berated by the press?

 timothy denevi

-Well, he thought he was.
+He thought he was.

-I mean he was a crook, so he doesn't want the press to investigate him.
+I mean, he was a crook, so he doesn't want the press to investigate him.

-He was a crook when he tried to break into the Brookings Institution to destroy and bomb evidence.
+And it means he was a crook when he tried to break into the Brookings Institution to destroy and bomb evidence.

-He didn't want the press around him because he had committed very serious crimes.
+Like, he didn't want the press around him because he had committed very serious crimes.

 I think that's similar to what we see now.

-I mean, as people said on the show, no president wants a journalist digging into their lives specifically because you don't want chumminess with journalists.
+I mean, as people have said on the show, no president wants a journalist digging into their lives specifically because you don't want chumminess with journalists.

 joe rogan

-Well, who knows what's going to happen.
+Well, who knows what's going to happen?

 How did you get involved with writing this book?